Online Conference Information

 2. Implement 9 non-drug ways of managing dementia related behaviours.

 3. Utilize therapeutic communication techniques.

-Presented By: Amy Prystypa
+Presented By: Amy Prystupa

 This session will look at the Neuromusculoskeletal programs at GF Strong Rehab Centre in Vancouver, and the various diagnoses that are treated there.
 We will discuss Recreation Therapy’s role in an interdisciplinary team, and how meaningful recreation can help to increase overall quality of life for this population.
 We will go over common barriers that people with chronic illnesses often face to engaging in recreation and leisure, and identify ways that Recreation Therapists can help to motivate, encourage, and engage clients.